iLert/docs/getting-started/phone-numbers/README.md

 ## IP addresses <a href="#email-services" id="email-services"></a>

-iLert uses flexible serverless infrastructures to provide uptime checks and webhooks in regions around the world.
+ilert uses flexible serverless infrastructures to provide uptime checks and webhooks in regions around the world.
 We offer static IP addresses to our Premium plan customers, please reach out to our [support](../../contact.md#support) if you are interested in using static IPs in case firewall whitelisting is required for your use case.

 | Address       | Region    | Description             |
 | ------------- | --------- | ----------------------- |